• Skip to primary navigation

 3. Booking your flights

-Google flights offer a very good overview of all your flight options to us, or alternatively, check out the websites of the flight companies directly:
+Google flights offer a very good overview of all your flight options to us, or check out the websites of the flight companies directly:

 4. Choosing your accommodation

-You can book your own accommodation through sites like Booking.com or AirBnB.com or simply book through us, as we have some deals with some hotels.
+You can book your accommodation through sites like Booking.com or AirBnB.com or simply book through us, as we have some deals with some hotels.

-Our self-catering apartments in Piešťany cost €35 per night, and €50 in Bratislava.
+Our self-catering apartments in Piešťany cost €35 per night and €50 in Bratislava.

 Local hotels in Piešťany start from €50 upwards, and in Bratislava from €80 upwards.